 Offline Sports Betting in the USA

 For many years, Las Vegas was the only place you could legally bet on sports in the United States.
-That still holds true for the most part, but other states are looking to get in on the action.
-The tide is turning and we are starting to see changes in states that have long banned all sports betting.
+That still holds true for the most part, but the tide has turned now that the Professional and Amateur Sports Protection Act (PASPA) has been stricken down by the Supreme Court.
+Numerous states are now in the process of enacting legislation that will allow customers to bet on sports in a legal and regulated environment.

 Mobile Betting in Nevada